 Currently, the minimum wage is set by the government through negotiations with trade unions and employers' organisations and is subject to periodic adjustments based on economic conditions, inflation, and other factors, in such a way that the average amount of the minimum wage in a given year increases at a rate not lower than the price index projected for that year.
-The rules in this respect are currently set in the Act of 10 October 2002 on the minimum wage for work, while the minimum wage for a given year is published by means of the regulation of the Polish Council of Ministers.
-As of now the Regulation of 12 September 2024 is in place, according to which starting from 1 January 2025, the minimum wage amounts of PLN 4,666.00 and the minimum hourly rate amounts to PLN 30.50.
+The rules in this respect are currently set in the Act of October 10, 2002 on the minimum wage for work, while the minimum wage for a given year is published by means of the regulation of the Polish Council of Ministers.
+As of now the Regulation of September 12, 2024 is in place, according to which starting from January 1, 2025, the minimum wage amounts of PLN 4,666.00 and the minimum hourly rate amounts to PLN 30.50.

-It is worth noting that a new law is currently under the legislation process to implement the requirements resulting from the Directive 2022/2041 of the European Parliament and of the Council of 19 October 2022 on adequate minimum wages in the European Union.
+It is worth noting that a new law is currently under the legislation process to implement the requirements resulting from the Directive 2022/2041 of the European Parliament and of the Council of October 19, 2022 on adequate minimum wages in the European Union.
 Once adopted, the new law may improve current standards.

-- 10. Human rights in the supply chain in relation to adverse impact on human rights or the environment in the supply chain: a.
+10. Human rights in the supply chain - in relation to adverse impact on human rights or the environment in the supply chain: a.
 Are there any statutory duties to perform due diligence; b.
-Have there been any test cases brought against companies? - a.
-Are there any statutory duties to perform due diligence;
+Have there been any test cases brought against companies?

+- a.
 While there is no specific Polish statute that requires companies to conduct due diligence on human rights in their supply chains, companies operating in Poland may be subject to broader EU regulations and international standards.
-On 13 June 2024 the European Parliament and the Council adopted a Directive on Corporate Sustainability Due Diligence (CSDDD), which, requires companies to identify and address human rights and environmental impacts in their operations and supply chains.
-Poland is obliged to implement the CSDDD by 26 July 2026 which may mean new obligations for the Polish companies.
+On June 13, 2024 the European Parliament and the Council adopted a Directive on Corporate Sustainability Due Diligence (CSDDD), which, requires companies to identify and address human rights and environmental impacts in their operations and supply chains.
+Poland is obliged to implement the CSDDD by July 26, 2026 which may mean new obligations for the Polish companies. - b.
+In 2024, it was reported that there is an ongoing criminal investigation concerning violations of the labour rights of foreigners employed at the construction of the Olefiny III complex at Orlen regarding employment and inadequate working (living) conditions.

-b.
-Have there been any test cases brought against companies?

-In Poland, there have not been any test cases regarding human rights violations in supply chains so far.
-However, in 2024, reports emerged about an ongoing investigation concerning violations of labour rights of employees at the construction site of a large complex regarding inadequate working and employment conditions.
 Additionally, legal actions and test cases in other EU countries could also influence Polish companies, especially those belonging to international groups operating in Poland (e.g. as in case of accident at Rana Plaza factory (sewing plant) in Bangladesh in 2014.